 The first choice of treatment for local melanoma is wide excision.1,2 Margin width depends on the thickness of the tumor.

 If the cancer has spread to the lymph nodes close to the tumor, your doctor may recommend additional surgery to remove these nearby lymph nodes.

 Topical imiquimod may be used to treat certain forms of early stage melanoma or melanoma that is only found in the skin.2

 Systemic medications may be used for primary or adjuvant treatment if the cancer has spread.
 Several different types of medication are available.
 Immunotherapy turns your immune system against the cancer.
-Targeted therapy aims at the mutations that lead to uncontrolled cell growth.
+Targeted therapy aims at the mutations that lead to uncontrolled cell growth or focuses on specific features that are unique to cancer cells.
 Chemotherapy is often less effective than newer medications, but remains an option in some circumstances.

 Talimogene laherparepvec is a medication injected into the tumor.
 It is an oncolytic virus that makes copies of itself in cancer cells.3 It is used to treat certain forms of melanoma in the skin and lymph nodes.
 Another intralesional therapy, the Bacillus Calmette-Guerin vaccine, is used less often.